paoradox/paoradox/README.md

 <h3 align="left">About Me:</h3>

 Hi!
 I’m @paoradox .
 A self-taught programmer and graphic designer.
-I’m currently on a much needed rest and career development break that entices my curiosity.
+I’m currently on a much needed search for a cross-platform software development stack.
 If you're curious on what I do, please don't hesitate to visit the links below.

 <h3 align="left">Connect with me:</h3>